ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-04-rando-book-haul.md

 Yea, I think I should start saving time and filter out books that have wonky descriptions.

----

-Colony: Life on Mars

 [![Colony: Life on Mars](https://m.media-amazon.com/images/I/518VA8mLonL.jpg)](https://www.amazon.com/Colony-Life-Paul-R-Jarvis-ebook/dp/B08LF5CJZ3){:target="_blank"}

+# Colony: Life on Mars by Paul R. E. Jarvis

 The description seems okay.
 The writing in the preview seems error free, but it starts off with some musings about humanity, which seems disconnected from the character that shows up in the next paragraph.
 But at least it's short.
 Unfortunately, said character is looking into a mirror, right before a description of how the character looks.

 There's nothing technically wrong with the writing, and I'm sure some people will be perfectly fine with this book.
 I'm not one of those people though.

----

-Paladin's Luck

 [![Paladin's Luck](https://m.media-amazon.com/images/I/41wPnCQSbJL.jpg)](https://www.amazon.com/Paladins-Luck-darryl-young-ebook/dp/B08LD2KTM3){:target="_blank"}

+# Paladin's Luck by darryl young

 The description seemed clunky to me.

----

-The Year of Greats

 [![The Year of Greats](https://m.media-amazon.com/images/I/51H78yutjBL.jpg)](https://www.amazon.com/Year-Greats-Novel-Marleen-Kunze-ebook/dp/B08LCYVG8F){:target="_blank"}

+# The Year of Greats by Marleen Kunze

 From the description, this book was written to "present the discovery of conservative family values and the power of prayer, and scripture, across the backdrop of end-times disasters and fulfilled prophesy".

 I'm agnostic, so Christian fiction with a dash of science-fiction, like this, is exactly the type of science-fiction that I do not want to read.

----

-The Last American

 [![The Last American](https://m.media-amazon.com/images/I/51uz27YUljL.jpg)](https://www.amazon.com/Last-American-Nicholas-Rogness-ebook/dp/B08LHMX9HN){:target="_blank"}

+# The Last American by Nicholas Rogness

 It starts off with some kind of foreword by the author that gives an explanation of *why* he wrote it.
 I personally don't like this as it's telling me how to interpret the book before I've even read it.